rana-093/Assessment-/readme.md

 Run `docker-compose up --build` or `docker compose up --build` depending on the `docker compose` version, for quick deployment.
 It does the Customer and restaurant migration from the JSON to Database!
 So give it some time after using this command!

+#### `You can update the DB configurations in local.py file under the food_delivery app.
+For now, it is configured to run as docker-compose config`

 But if you wanna run this individually, here is the approach:

 > python3 -m venv venv <br>